IndrajeetPatil/Advanced-R-exercises/_book/Expressions.md

 #> [1] "symbol"
 ```

+The following outputs can be understood using the following properties:

-When `.fn` argument is a `closure`, that function is inlined in the constructed function call, while when `x` is not a symbol, its value is passed to the function call:
+- when `.fn` argument is a `closure`, that function is inlined in the constructed function call
+- when `x` is not a symbol, its value is passed to the function call

 ```r